CMakePP/CMaize/docs/src/developer/design/classes/package_manager.rst

    The design discussion in :ref:`designing_cmaizes_user_api` decided that the package manager would be responsible for building packages that the :term:`project` depends on.

+installing packages
+   Brought up in :ref:`designing_cmaizes_cxx_target_classes`, the package manager is responsible for installing the built packages.